Denrox/verdaccio-populate-cache/README.md

 # Verdaccio Populate Cache
-Script which populates cache for verdaccio npm proxy by installing top popular packages This script attempts to install last versions of every npm package from file top-npm-packages.json
+Script which populates cache for verdaccio npm proxy by installing top popular packages.
+This script attempts to install last versions of every npm package from file top-npm-packages.json

 ## How to run